OliviaFer/ASM-Modules/README.md

 For some of the ones shared here, you must modify a few things to use them, specially for the title area.

 For the tweaks, install 'extra-tweaks-pack.json' in the Tweaks menu using the 'Manage Tweak Packs' option.
-All of these tweaks are harmless as Bowser's Blueprints can easily revert tweaks for you, so they can be played around with.
+All of these tweaks are harmless as Bowser's Blueprints can automatically revert tweaks for you, so they can be played around with.

 __________________________